City-of-Bloomington/example-playbooks/README.md

 ## City of Bloomington Ansible Playbooks

-We currently have instructions for configuring a linux system available here:
+We have instructions for manually configuring a linux system available here:

 http://city-of-bloomington.github.io/LinuxInstallHelp/Ubuntu-Installation.html

-These playbooks are an attempt at codifying and automating this process using the Ansible system:
+These playbooks are an attempt to codify and automate this process using Ansible:

 http://www.ansible.com/how-ansible-works

+To use Ansible, you'll need a host/server machine that is used to configure and deploy any number of clients.
+We have a dedicated server for this (ansible), but it is also possible to configure your local machine to be a host.

 ### Installing Ansible